At the Young Vic we tell stories that change the way people look at the world.

 Projects made possible since 2003 by the support of the Genesis Foundation include:

-The programme also offered opportunities for young directors to attend performances and to become assistants at various levels in all the major Young Vic productions and sometimes in other theatres.
+The programme also offered opportunities for young directors to attend performances and to become assistants at various levels in all the major Young Vic productions.

 Genesis Directors, along with other young theatre professionals involved with the programme, have contributed to major Young Vic productions such as Peribanez by Lope de Vega and the new adaptation of Hobson’s Choice; these were both sell-out shows in London and Hobson’s Choice also toured.
 During the Young Vic’s closure for rebuilding and refurbishment (2004-2006), the young directors were able to mount seasons in ‘off-West End’ venues, and were also involved with productions in theatres such as the Lyric, Hammersmith and the Barbican.
 Directors of the stature of Peter Brook and Richard Jones have also been involved with the programme.